Chief Bender: Legacy

 Bender was well-liked by his fellow players.
 Teammate Rube Bressler called him "one of the kindest and finest men who ever lived".
 Ty Cobb praised his intelligence, describing a play by Bender in the 1911 World Series as "the greatest bit of brainwork I ever saw in a ballgame".
 Cobb was not alone in regard for his intelligence; Bender drew similar praise from many other teammates, opponents, and umpires, including Billy Evans and Nap Lajoie.
-Bender was also known for his keen eyes and ability to discern subtle details of opposing pitchers' motions to help his teammates predict their pitches.
-His success led other teams to suspect Bender and the Athletics were stealing signs; though teammate Cy Morgan denied the A's were stealing signs, Danny Murphy praised Bender's ability and said he could "come pretty near to getting anybody's signs".
-Mack often put this skill to use by occasionally using him as the third base coach or first base coach on days he wasn't scheduled to pitch.
+Bender was also known for his keen eye and ability to discern subtle details of opposing pitchers' motions to help his teammates predict their pitches.
+His success led other teams to suspect Bender and the Athletics were stealing signs; though teammate Cy Morgan denied the A's were stealing signs, Danny Murphy praised Bender's ability and said he could "come pretty near to getting anybody's signs."
+Mack often put this skill to use by occasionally using Bender as the third or first base coach on days he wasn't scheduled to pitch.

 The innovator of the slider is debated, but some credit Bender as the first to use the pitch, then called a "nickel curve", in the 1910s.
 Bender used his slider to help him achieve a no-hitter and win 212 games.

 Bender was voted into the Baseball Hall of Fame in 1953, less than a year before his death.
 He died before his induction ceremony and Marie accepted the Hall of Fame plaque on his behalf.

 In 1981, Lawrence Ritter and Donald Honig included him in their book The 100 Greatest Baseball Players of All Time.
+The Minnesota Humanities Center published a children book about his life, Charles Albert Bender: National Hall of Fame Pitcher, written by Kade Ferris (Turtle Mountain Chippewa/Métis) and illustrated by Tashia Hart (Red Lake Chippewa).